Aditya-a404a/scriptsquads-1a/README.md

 - Combined visual detection with graph-based hierarchy modeling.
 - Achieved accuracy but was too complex and slow for real-time requirements.

-### Final Phase: Pure Visual Detection (YOLOv11)
+### Final Phase:  Visual Detection (YOLOv11) and Fitz Mapping (PyMuPDF)
 - Rendered each PDF page as an image.
-- Employed a quantized YOLOv11 model to directly detect Title, H1, H2, and H3.
+- Employed a quantized YOLOv11 model to directly detect Section-Header and Title
 - Achieved robust, high-speed, and language-agnostic performance.
+- Oonce Section-Header are found we can easily classify them into H1,H2,H3

 ---